jappeace/jappeaceApplication/content/mtl.md

     nihLog = putStrLn
 ```

-To make our previous example work we need to replace our
+To make our previous example work we need to replace `MonadIO` in our
-function definition with `MonadIO` to `NotInventedHereLog` and replace the `macGyverLog`
+function definition with  `NotInventedHereLog`.
+Because we renamed the `macGyverLog` function to `nihLog`
-calls with `nihLog`:
+we need to replace those calls with `nihLog` as well:

 ```haskell
 assignIndexToVariables2 ::